mbarker84/css-irl/src/pages/accessibly-hiding-focus-outlines.md

 Finally, I would like to point out that focus styles can be very useful in a number of ways that may not have been considered by a designer or client, even for mouse users, and removing them still might not be the best idea.
 From the article:

 > Another point to consider is that focus styles can be desirable for mouse users.
 Their presence is a clear and unambiguous indication of interactivity, which is a great affordance for people with low vision conditions, cognitive concerns, and people who are less technologically adept.
-Extraordinarily technologically adept people, ones who grok that screen readers and keyboard shortcuts are essentially Vim for a GUI, will want the focus state to be apparent as they use the keyboard to dance across the screen.

 ## Resources